balcortex/100_days_code_web_development/README.md

 ## Day 048 - 2023/10/20

 Today I learned the syntax of the IF statement in JavaScript.
 I made a program that compares the user input using an IF statement.

+## Day 049 - 2023/10/21

+Today I learned the difference between the IF and the SWITCH conditionals.
+The SWITCH is preferred when a list of predefined options is provided.